qqda/energy-gauge-custom-card/README.md

 <!-- ![Hero Image](https://github.com/qqda/energy-gauge-custom-card/assets/61006057/f18357b2-e42e-4a98-b429-ad44f18399ab) -->

 ## Goal
-This is a modified version of https://github.com/flixlix/energy-gauge-bundle-card with configurable energy entities.

 This card aims to offer a customizable gauge visualization for Home Assistant that displays various types of information, such as "autarky" or "self-consumption".
 If you have a new idea on a new `gauge type` feel free to submit a Feature Request, explaining the new type, or even better, a Pull Request, implementing this type.

 > What's the difference from this card to the official Gauge Card?